neomake/neomake/.github/ISSUE_TEMPLATE.md

-# Issue

 Please adhere to this template for bug reports, but in case the issue is clear, a feature requests, or if you know what you are doing you can do it free-style, of course.
-You should also remove this intro paragraph.
+*Please remove this intro paragraph and replace it with a short description of the issue.*

 ## Steps to reproduce